Monday Mood Board: Moroccan Inspired Wedding Loveliness

 Choose statement heels and accessories to complete your look (we can never resist a pair of Valentino Rockstud heels).
 Brightly coloured shoes paired.
 Why not adorn yourself in luxurious jewels to add a little more glamour?

 Don’t be afraid to use lots of colour when it comes to your flowers.
 No matter what your scheme you can be sure that bright bold colours marry perfectly with a Moroccan theme.
-Use rich, deep vibrant flowers for a pop of colour, or light shades of blush paired with plenty of Pantone’s Greenery.
+Use rich, deep vibrant flowers for a pop of colour, or light shades of blush paired with plenty of Pantone’s Greenery and Living Coral.

 Below, we have shown how both a neutral and a colourful scheme can work in favour of this theme.
 What would be your ideal colour?